 Betty Colter is a native of Dooly County and became the Family Service Advisor for Brannen-NeSmith Funeral Home in 1996.
 As Family Service Advisor, Betty counsels with families about pre-need options.
 Betty is a member of Vienna First Baptist Church and the Joy Makers Sunday School Class.
 In 1999, Betty became the Clerk of Dooly County Superior Court and served until January 1, 2017 when she retired.

 Robert Jack Gaston

 Jack has lived in Dooly County since 1990.
 He graduated from Americus High School and Georgia Southwestern College.
 He is a retired school teacher.
 Jack is married to Barbara Ransom Gaston and they have three children, Jamie Salem, LaRae Smith, and Clay Kernell and three grandchildren.
 Jack is a member of First Baptist Church of Unadilla.
 He has been with Brannen-NeSmith Funeral Home since July 2015.

-Melissa has worked as a Surgical Technician for 15 years and maintains her current certification.
-She is a member of the Unadilla United Methodist Church where she is active in assisting with the youth programs, teaching Sunday school, and singing in the adult choir.
+Melissa worked as a Surgical Technician for 15 years and maintains her current certification.
+She is a member of the Unadilla United Methodist Church but attends First Baptist Church of Unadilla where she sings in the adult choir and assists with Vacation Bible School.